 - The Measuring, Modeling, and Controlling Heterogeneity (M2CH) Center for Cancer System Biology, a U54 Reseach Center of the NCI Cancer Systems Biology Consortium.

-- Omic and Multidimensional Spatial Atlas of Metastatic Breast and Prostate Cancers, or OMS Atlas, an NCI Human Tumor Atlas Network (HTAN) Research Center.
+- Omic and Multidimensional Spatial Atlas of Metastatic Breast Cancer, or OMS Atlas, an NCI Human Tumor Atlas Network (HTAN) Research Center.

 - The Pacific Northwest Center for Cryo-EM (PNCC), a National CryoEM Center.

 - The Microenvironment Perturbagen (MEP) NIH Library of Integrated Network-based cellular signature Center, known as LINCS.

 - Circulating Tumor DNA Dynamics using Patient-Customized Assays are Associated with Outcome in Neoadjuvantly-Treated Breast Cancer. doi: 10.1101/mcs.a003772.

 - Robust Cell Detection and Segmentation for Image Cytometry Reveal Th17 Cell Heterogeneity. doi: 10.1002/cyto.a.23726.

 - Modeling Tumor Phenotypes In Vitro with Three-Dimensional Bioprinting. doi: 10.1016/j.celrep.2018.12.090.

 - Implementing a comprehensive translational oncology platform: from molecular testing to actionability. doi: 10.1186/s12967-018-1733-y.

 The Multiscale Microscopy Core is a state-of-the-art electron microscopy research core established in 2013 by the OCSSB and FEI (now ThermoFisher Scientific).
 The MMC provides electron microscopy, related imaging services and technical support to both academic and industry professionals.
 Learn more about the MMC.